Booking and test day

 Settlement and citizenship requirements

-The English level is B1 on the Common European Framework of Reference.
+The English level mentioned for this requirement is B1 on the Common European Framework of Reference.
 This is the same as ESOL Entry Level 3.

-You can usually prove your English with a recognised English test qualification from an approved test centre.
+You can usually prove this with an accepted English test qualification from an approved test centre.

 - Settlement means permission to live in the UK permanently.